Bydgoszcz Cathedral

 St. Martin and St. Nicholas Cathedral (Katedra św.
 Marcina i Mikołaja), or simply known as Bydgoszcz Cathedral, is a Catholic church built in the 15th century.
 It has a Gothic style, serves as a parish church and cathedral of the Diocese of Bydgoszcz.
 It also houses a shrine dedicated to the Virgin Mary.
 Its address is 10 Farna Street.

 It is the most valuable architectural monument of the Old Town, standing on the Brda riverside.
-It has been elevated as a cathedral on March 25, 2004, by decision of then Pope John Paul II.
+It was elevated to cathedral on March 25, 2004, by decision of then Pope John Paul II.
 Since November 3, 1960, the cathedral has been registered on the Kuyavian-Pomeranian heritage list.

 History

 Construction of the first temple

-The Bydgoszcz parish church was founded by first mayors of the city, Jan Kiesselhuth and Konrad, at the same time the parish itself was created, after Bydgoszcz establishment in 1346.
-The church building and its adjoining cemetery (active until 1809) were located in the north-western corner of city market place (today's Old Market Place – Stary Rynek), reaching the banks of Brda river and its leat branches feeding water mills (today's Mill Island).
+The Bydgoszcz parish church was founded by first mayors of the city, Jan Kiesselhuth and Konrad, at the same time the parish itself was created, after Bydgoszcz's establishment in 1346.
+The church building and its adjoining cemetery (active until 1809) were located in the north-western corner of city marketplace (today's Old Market Place – Stary Rynek), reaching the banks of the river Brda and its millrace branches feeding water mills (today's Mill Island).

-17th-century chronicle of Bydgoszcz by Wojciech Łochowski as well as historical researches suggest that prior the construction of the parish church, an older temple dedicated to Saint Giles had been already standing in the suburbs of the old city Kujawski.
+The 17th-century chronicle of Bydgoszcz by Wojciech Łochowski as well as historical researches suggest that prior the construction of the parish church, an older temple dedicated to Saint Giles had already been standing in the suburbs of the old city of Kujawski.
 From the 13th century, it served as a chapel of ease for local officials and knights of Bydgoszcz castle.
-After the construction of the castle in Bydgoszcz in the middle of the 14th century, Saint Giles church replaced the castle chapel.
-Until building completion of the parish church, it parson resided at the chapel of ease.
-This episode established a later but distorted tradition, making Saint Giles church the oldest parish church in Bydgoszcz; the chapel was erased in 1879 when constructing Bernardyńska Street in Bydgoszcz.
+After the construction of the castle in Bydgoszcz in the middle of the 14th century, Saint Giles's church replaced the castle chapel.
+Until building completion of the parish church, its priest resided at the chapel of ease.
+This episode established a later but distorted tradition, making Saint Giles's church the oldest parish church in Bydgoszcz; the chapel was demolished in 1879 when constructing Bernardyńska Street.

-It is believed that Bydgoszcz parish church was partly made of wood church, and completed around 1364, before the erection of the first Carmelites monastery in Bydgoszcz (1398).
-The first mention of church priest was made on 22 July 1402, reference to the church dates back to 1408 and the title of the parish church was quoted in a 1417 document.
+It is believed that Bydgoszcz parish church was partly a wooden church, and completed around 1364, before the erection of the first Carmelite monastery in Bydgoszcz (1398).
+The first mention of a church priest was made on 22 July 1402, a reference to the church dates back to 1408 and the title of the parish church was quoted in a 1417 document.
 Together with the church a parish school was established.

-Part of the church were made of brick, allowing the synod of the diocese of Włocławek to take place here in January 1425.
-In addition, the northern wall of the present church still bears brick traces of windows and portal.
-In 1425, a fire destroyed some elements of the building, probably the wooden roof, while city archived documents were also lost during this disaster, according to Wojciech Łochowski's chronicles.
+Part of the church was built of brick, allowing the synod of the diocese of Włocławek to take place here in January 1425.
+In addition, the northern wall of the present church still bears brick traces of windows and a portal.
+In 1425, a fire destroyed some elements of the building, probably the wooden roof, while archived city documents were also lost during this disaster, according to Wojciech Łochowski's chronicles.